 Leslie Belden, Kristen Scott and Mike Wiederkehr

 FAYETTEVILLE — Early voting is underway for the Feb.
-8 special City Council election in Fayetteville.
+8 special City Council election.

 The election will decide who will fill the Ward 2 vacancy left by Matthew Petty.